gabin-rousseau/roadblock_project/publications/bibliography.md

 ![TASEP phase diagram and the expected steady-state densities for each phase type](https://github.com/gabin-rousseau/roadblock_project/blob/main/images/phase_diagram_densities.jpg)
 - [An Exact Formula for the Statistics of the Current in the TASEP with Open Boundaries; Alexandre Lazarescu, Kirone Mallick; 2011](https://doi.org/10.48550/arXiv.1104.5089)
 ![Another TASEP phase diagram showcasing expected bulk densities and current values depending on the active phase](https://github.com/gabin-rousseau/roadblock_project/blob/main/images/TASEP_phasedensities2.png)

+## TASEP with defects
+- [Totally asymmetric exclusion process with site-wise dynamic disorder; Warclaw _et. al_; 2019](https://doi.org/10.1088/1751-8121/aafb8a): We propose an extension of the totally asymmetric simple exclusion process (TASEP) in which particles hopping along a lattice can be blocked by obstacles that dynamically attach/detach from lattice sites.